CdrikPxL/RetroDiction/README.md

 # RetroDiction
 RetroDiction is a layout (theme) for Attract-Mode front-end.
-This theme only supports 1920x1080 (16:9) resolution though since every measurement is in plain numbers can be modified to support other resolutions.
+This theme only supports 1920x1080 (16:9) resolution at the moment but since every measurement is in plain numbers can be modified to support other resolutions.

 Attract-Mode Forum Thread: http://forum.attractmode.org/index.php?topic=3199.0

+I am much grateful to viking for allowing me to use his excellent Nostalgia platform set and Silver Ring Logo set.
+His work is of the highest quality and without that it would have taken me ages to find and fine-tune each system flyer and logo.

 #### _Note: This readme is a work in progress!
 I'll keep updating it with relevant information and credits.
 Since the scope of theme is extensive it might take a while!_